tipubajwa28/weather_app/README.md

 🌡️ Real-Time Data: Retrieves up-to-date weather details from the OpenWeatherMap API.

-📱 Cross-Platform: Built with Flutter for both Android and iOS.
+📱 Platform: Built with Flutter for Android.

 Technologies: